 ExecuteNavigateTask Widget

-Use this widget to execute any workflow and navigate to task automatically.
+Use this widget to run any workflow and automatically navigate to the task.

 Description:

-The ExecuteNavigateTask widget is very similar to the “Execute Workflow” widget.
-Use this on the Form to execute any workflow.
-If the process has assigned any task/form to the current user, the system automatically navigates to the first task assigned by the process.
+The ExecuteNavigateTask widget is similar to the “Execute Workflow” widget.
+Use this Form to run any workflow.
+If the process has assigned Tasks or Forms to the current user, the system automatically navigates to the first assigned task.

 Inputs